krmax44/Playify/README.md

 ## Playify

-Playify opens all Spotify links in Google Play Music.
+Playify opens all Spotify links in Google Play Music, Amazon Music, YouTube or the GPMDP.

 ### How it works